 Iconobject instead of a drawable resource ID.

 getActiveNotifications()method that allows your apps to find out which of their notifications are currently alive.
-To see an app implementation that uses this feature, see the Active Notifications sample.

 This release provides improved support for user input using a Bluetooth stylus.
 Users can pair